sweetpay/sweetpay-python/README.md

 configure("<your-api-token>", stage=True, version={"subscription": 1})
 ```

-Note that all code examples will assume that you've already configured the SDK as shown above.
+Note that all code examples below this point will assume that you've already configured the SDK as shown above.

 ## General use